haka-security/haka/doc/developer/c/utils.rst

 .. c:function:: bool check_error()

-    Checks if an error has occurred.
+    Check if an error has occurred.
 This function does not clear error flag.

 .. c:function:: const wchar_t *clear_error()

-    Gets the error message and clear the error state.
+    Get the error message and clear the error state.